AARInnovations/mibew-tray-notification-plugin/README.md

     Untar/unzip the plugin's archive.

 Put files of the plugins to the <Mibew root>/plugins folder.
-(optional) Add plugins configs to "plugins" structure in "<Mibew root>/configs/config.yml".
-If the "plugins" stucture looks like plugins: [] it will become:

-    plugins:
-        "AARInnovations:TrayNotification": # Plugin's configurations are described below
-            new_thread: true

 Navigate to "<Mibew Base URL>/operator/plugin" page and enable the plugin.